was an on demand advertising supported video streaming service

 Vevo announced "changes to its owned and operated platforms"

-- In October 2015, MarvMent LLC (incorrectly presented as an "independent distribution company", engaging a registered nurse as a contact person and actually being managed and supported by Mills Antonio Wade, an engineer at Vevo), along with John Guerrier De'Bey, a fake bussinesman from New York City (for more details on him, please check HERE), illegally and secretly came into possession of around 1,000 music videos to Vevo originally distributed by Blue2Digital, with the help of Vevo that violated the ownership transfer procedure and carried the videos over to MarvMent without the consent of our company's or its clients' and without even informing anyone about it
+- In October 2015 MarvMent LLC, incorrectly presented as an "independent distribution company", by engaging a registered nurse as a contact person and being actively supported by Mills Antonio Wade, an engineer at Vevo, came into possession of nearly 1,000 music videos originally distributed by Blue2Digital; it was done without the consent of either VIDYPS 79 (the company that launched Blue2Digital) or its clients

-- In July 2015 John De'Bey fabricated a music distribution agreement between the fictitious "V-ERA Soft LLC" (a company that he lied he had founded on my behalf), "Universal Music Group" and himself, offering this forged document as an alternative to the deal my company had with Merlin B.V., "the global digital rights agency for the world's independent label sector", formally headquartered in the Netherlands, but actually run in the United Kingdom
+- It all started in July 2015, when John Guerrier De'Bey fabricated a music distribution agreement between the fictitious "V-ERA Soft LLC" (a company that he falsely founded on my behalf), "Universal Music Group" and himself, offering this forged document as an alternative to the Membership Agreement my company VIDYPS 79 d.o.o. had with Merlin B.V.

-- John De'Bey said that he had also invested into this agreement and that he had transferred "funds from his offshore account to his U.S. account to pay back American Express for those fees"
+- On July 22, 2015 VIDYPS 79 d.o.o. initiated a payment of $17,950 based on the Agreement with "Universal Music Group Distribution" ("UMGD"); John De'Bey said that he had also invested into this agreement and that he had transferred "funds from his offshore account to his U.S. account to pay back American Express for those fees"

-- As a consequence, it caused the musicians to losing all the money that they had previously invested into their promotion
+- It made the videos look like they were published for the first time; consequently, it caused the musicians to losing all the money that they had previously invested into their promotion

-- On December 2nd, 2015 I saw the automated notifications sent by YouTube on raising around 1,000 ownership conflicts between VIDYPS 79 and a rather anonymous company called "MarvMent, LLC"; the conflicts were addressed to all videos I had recently sent to, as I thought, "Universal Music Group" and even to some other videos of my company's
+- Our clients were furious and they had every right to be, yet it still caught me by surprise to receive an automated notification provided by YouTube on raising around 1,000 ownership conflicts between VIDYPS 79 and a rather obscure company called "MarvMent, LLC"; the conflicts were addressed to all the videos we had recently submitted to "Universal Music Group" and even to some other, off-the-list videos originally distributed by our service; it was a shock, but also the turning point on that December 2, 2015

-- Someone obviously had "forgotten" to turn these notifications off, because I was not supposed to find out it was no "Universal Music Group" involved, but "MarvMent"
+- Someone obviously had "forgotten" to turn this notification off, because I was not supposed to call their bluff

 - De'Bey, however, explained that MarvMent was "owned by Universal Music Group" and "he was there when MarvMent was acquired by UMG"; he even suggested that "we remove VIDYPS as the owner of the content because of our new agreement, and the fact that we authorized the transfer.
 Now it will be MarvMent (UMG) o.b.o V ERA SOFT."

-- In January 2016 a client of mine came across MarvMent by chance; he asked them about Vevo and was answered by a woman (or a guy) named "Takeema Gumbs" that his channel was already in MarvMent's system because "it was submitted to MarvMent" by my company, that my company should "relinquish all control over the channel" and that MarvMent should be sent an email about "verifying the transfer of the channel management"
+- In January 2016 a client of mine came across MarvMent by chance; there was a woman (or a guy) with the name of "Takeema Gumbs" who told him that his channel was already in MarvMent's system; allegedly, "it was submitted to MarvMent by Blue2Digital", and therefore Blue2Digital should "relinquish all control over the channel" and send an email to notify MarvMent on "verifying the transfer of the channel management" ?!

-- I contacted Vevo regarding this issue back in September 2016.
-The Head of Business Affairs at Vevo redirected me to Vevo's outside legal Counsel
+- I was determined to settle the matter and I contacted Vevo back again in September 2016; the Head of Business Affairs at Vevo redirected me to Vevo's outside legal Counsel

-- The counsel forwarded me the whole conversation among De'Bey, MarvMent and Vevo regarding giving my company's videos over to MarvMent, which I didn't know about
+- The counsel forwarded me the entire correspondence among De'Bey, MarvMent and Vevo regarding moving my company's videos over to MarvMent, which I knew nothing about

-- Having gone through that conversation, I realized that De'Bey, MarvMent and Vevo had deliberately avoided the ownership transfer procedure and tried to keep their conversation away from the public
+- Having gone through the documents, I realized that De'Bey, MarvMent and Vevo had deliberately avoided the ownership transfer procedure and tried to keep their correspondence away from the public eye

-- It turned out that "Universal Music Group" was never mentioned by anybody and that the intention from the very beginning was to carry the videos over to MarvMent without informing me about it - we recommend that our clients should read the letter we wrote for them regarding this matter
+- "Universal Music Group" was never mentioned by anybody and the intention from the very beginning was to carry the videos over to MarvMent without informing me about it - we recommend that our clients should read the letter we wrote for them regarding this matter

 - These emails reveal that De'Bey "represented" my company (without my consent), Vevo was represented by the Director of Content Operations at Vevo and three other persons, including the Vice President & Business Affairs Manager at Vevo; finally, MarvMent was represented by Takeema Gumbs, a registered nurse working in one of the New York's hospitals